Curious about EE? Here are some commonly asked questions & answers

 First off, let me say that I’m not the only one writing the content here at EmptyEasel anymore.
 Several very talented artists (Cassie Rief, Niki Hilsabeck, Aletta de Wal, and Lisa Orgler to name a few) have contributed articles on a regular basis over the past few years.
 Our current feature writer is Carrie Lewis.

 There are also hundreds of other one-time guest posts on EE which were written by artists just like yourself.

 As for me, I don’t promote myself or my own work too much on EmptyEasel, because that’s not really what this website is about.
 However, here’s a quick bio:

-My name is Dan and I've lived on the West Coast for most of my life.
+My name is Dan Duhrkoop, and I grew up in the Pacific Northwest.
+After living in the Midwest for the past 5 years, I’m back in the Northwest and loving every minute of it.
 Originally my background is in commercial art (I have a BA in graphic design) but as life would have it, I ended up liking oil painting a bit more.
-I've done both design work and fine art, but these days I spend most of my time managing EmptyEasel and Foliotwist, studying how artists can use the internet, and writing.
+I’ve done both design work and fine art, but these days I spend most of my time managing various websites, studying how artists can use the internet, and writing.